 Reviving the old glory of being a doctor

-The journey to become a doctor is a long arduous one — from never ending studies, to continuous education with no real time off, to frequent telephone interruptions from patients, to insurance paperwork, to additional documentation.
+The journey to become a doctor is a long arduous one — from never ending studies, to continuous education with no real time off, to frequent telephone interruptions, to insurance paperwork, to perusing through piles of data ,to additional documentation.
 The practice of the art of medicine is changing to a defensive one.
 The grunge work never ends and robs away precious time that could have instead been spent with patients at bedside.

-Doctors these days experience a very large patient phone call volume.
-Some calls trivial, and some genuine — where a timely consult can change lives.
+Doctors these days experience a very large patient phone call volume, right from post consult follow-ups, to simple queries, or lab reviews, prescription, or even second opinions.
+Some calls are trivial, and some genuine — where a timely consult can change lives.
 Doctors who are always available to these calls however do get eventually burned out.

 The burnout rate is pretty high of late & has been due to long working hours, too much bureaucratic hassle, and lack of work-life balance.
 Thus, a shift in minds of many doctors in the recent times about the so called “sought after noble profession”.
 Has the old glory of this profession started to decay?
 Has something changed recently?
 Or is it the change in attitude of the society’s perception of a doctor as a service provider than a dignified professional?
 Are doctors now becoming commodities?

 Can we solve the productivity issue for doctors and help with continuity of care for patients at the same time?
 What if you can once again become the doctor you always dreamt of?
 Making the challenging diagnosis, analysing the complex medical data, solving real life problems, helping patients deal with and overcoming devastating illness, talking with families to comfort them are some of the many charms of being a doctor.